-Ineffective Response Effective Response I hope to be married and have a house, and In five years, I plan to have graduated from college and have moved maybe have a child by then.
-Because my from a part-time position in this agency to a full-time job with more fiance' is from Omaha, we'll probably move responsibility.
-I plan to build my career in human services and hope back to that area of the state.
-Take this that I will be able to make some great contributions to programming opportunity for a final 'sell.'
-Reiterate your in this agency within the next five years. interest in the position and leave the interviewer with a positive impression.
+2 In five years, I plan to have graduated from college and have moved from a part-time position in this agency to a fultime job with more responsibility.
+I plan to build my career in human services and hope that I will be able to make some great contributions to programming in this agency within the next five years.